 How do you prepare for the job of a hotshot?
 First and foremost, implementing a rigorous physical training program before arriving into the fire season will begin your foundation.
 There are plenty of online resources that can help you develop a fitness program (hotshot fitness, crossfit, etc.).
-Ultimately you know yourself better than anyone else, so pay attention to what you need (rest, stretch, acceleration) and go after it.

 The PT program here at Lolo IHC is focused on 1.) preparing the individual for the mental and physical components of being a successful hotshot and 2.) building cohesion among team members.
-The core component of our PT program is that you put your best forward every day and strive to improve.
-It is an honor and privilege to work for Lolo IHC!
+The core component of our PT program is that you put your best forward every day and strive to improve as it is an honor and privilege to work for Lolo IHC!
 This crew was established in 1961 and many before you have put in considerable work to make the program what it is today.

 Mount Sentinel is our bread and butter hiking mountain.
-Located just 10-minutes from the clubhouse, it is easily accessible.
+Located just 10-minutes from the clubhouse it's easily accessible.
 North Sentinel is 1.35 miles long with 1737 ft. elevation gain.
 Expected crew time with full gear is <50 minutes on the first day of critical.
 South Sentinel is 1.97 miles long with 1539 ft. elevation gain.
 The entire crew will hike South Sentinel with chainsaws during saw appreciation day.
 Every team member carries a saw on that hike - no exceptions.

-Regarding running, the "Jumper Trail" is an example of a solid trail run that will prepare you for the running component of a PT program.
+Regarding running, the "Jumper Trail" is an example of a solid trail run that will prepare you for the running component of our PT program.
 It's 2.25 miles with 1441 ft. elevation gain.
 Crewmembers strive to complete the run from the Kim Williams trail to the top with running shoes and no gear (<35 minutes).
 Mad Maddie is another run we conduct.
 It's 1853 ft. elevation gain in about 1.4 miles (fastest time 29:39).
 In general, the crew uses running as a means to improve cardiovascular conditioning.
 Runs range from short duration sprints to 4-6 mile trail runs to 10-13 mile adventures in mountainous terrain.

 For reference, Missoula, MT sits at 3209' elevation.